 Lakeland Camping Barns

-Around 10 years ago a group of YHA camping barns in the Lake District joined together to form a local marketing group, Lakeland Camping Barns.
-Moving away from the services provided by the YHA, Lakeland Barns produced their own marketing and online booking system.
-It has been a story of great success.
-Lakeland Barns have worked with the Independent Hostels network for many years, sometimes sharing stands at shows and festivals.
-Their member barns are all shown on the map above.
+A group of YHA camping barns in the Lake District joined together to form a local marketing group in the early 2000s, Lakeland Camping Barns.
+Lakeland Barns produce their own marketing and have worked with the Independent Hostels network for many years.